 - Interchange.
 It is set by payment networks, like Mastercard or Visa.
 It is paid by the merchant’s bank (acquiring bank) to the customer’s bank (issuing bank), helping it cover the cost of servicing a customer and related risks.
 That’s why the amount varies considering multiple parameters, like risk level, card type, merchant’s field of activity, etc. They apply to every single transaction.
 Payment networks revise the interchange size every April and October.

 - Assessment fee.
 The amount depends on the card network and type and is collected by payment processors and paid to the payment networks for assessing transaction batches.
 Unlike interchange, assessment fees apply to total monthly sales.

 - Provider markup.
 Your payment provider’s services cost comprises acquiring fee, processing fee, gateway fee, or whatever-else fee — usually, the first two account for the largest share of what you pay.
 But, unfortunately, there’s nothing you can do about it.
 The great news is that you still can try negotiating the third one with your payment providers or getting special solutions to save up.

 7 ways to minimise payment fees

 1. Increase your turnover.
-The higher your transaction volume is, the lower the average cost can be.
-Many PSPs offer custom pricing and exclusive discounts for merchants having high-value or high-volume sales.
-Each payment service provider sets its own monthly turnover requirements merchants have to meet to get a discount.
+The higher your transaction volume, the lower the average cost.
+Many PSPs offer custom pricing and exclusive discounts for high-value or high-volume sales merchants.
+Each payment service provider sets its own monthly turnover requirements merchants have to meet to get the lowest payment processing fee.